Skip to main content

 Frequently Asked Questions

-True Fear: Forsaken Souls Part 3 is a action game.
+True Fear: Forsaken Souls Part 3 is a survival puzzle game with horror and mystery themes.

 True Fear: Forsaken Souls Part 3 is available on PC, Mac OS, Steam Deck and Windows.